JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 The delays and years of council homes standing empty or plots standing empty after they have been demolished is not a good look for the Council and it has come under political pressure as a result.
 NHG has used this as leverage to hold the Council over a barrel and force concessions, just as Lendlease did with the Council at the neighbouring Heygate estate regeneration.

-## History repeats
+## NHG holds Southwark over a barrel (yet again)
-Southwark has alread rolled over once already to NHG as it has used its plot viability clause negotiated in the DPA as leverage to force concessions out of the Council, which is heavily invested politically in the scheme.
+Southwark has alread rolled over twice already to NHG as it has used its plot viability clause negotiated in the DPA as leverage to force concessions out of the Council, which is heavily invested politically in the scheme.

 In September 2016, Southwark [forked out £21 million](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) in demolition and planning costs.

 ![](/img/nhttproceed.png)

+In 2018, NHG was awarded £30m of GLA grant funding for the first phase of the scheme.
+The [Development Partnership Agreement](/img/aylesburyDPA.pdf) set out that any grant funding awarded to the scheme should go to Southwark, such that it receives some kind of remuneration for the sale of its land (see para 4.1, page 111).
+But NHG forced Southwark to agree to a variation allowing it to pocket the entire £30m.

 ## The FDS
 In August last year, NHG was [forced](https://www.insidehousing.co.uk/news/news/notting-hill-genesis-scales-back-development-plans-amid-changing-market-conditions-62506) to 'significantly scale back' its development pipeline as it emerged that there were more than 400 unsold private market homes sitting on its books.